creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 <p style="text-align: center;font-style:italic">Figure 4.
 Illustration of a limitation of optimal transport for modern applications.</p>

-All these questions are crucial for optimal transport to be applied for large dataset and in deep learning.
-It is because they have found satisfying answers that optimal transport is now applied for few years in these domains.
+All these questions are crucial for optimal transport to be applied to large datasets and deep learning.
+It is because satisfying answers have been found that optimal transport has now been in use for a few years in these domains.
 The next section aims to present some solutions to the problems listed above.

 &nbsp;